AkshitaJain98/AkshitaJain/README.md

 </p>
 <p>

 - 👷‍ I’m currently a Graduate student at Baruch, Zicklin School of Business pursuing Masters in Business Analytics.
-This upcoming Summer 2021 I am looking for a Business Analyst Internship
+This upcoming Spring 2022 I am looking for a full time oppurtunity as a Business Analyst.

 - 💬 Ask me about my internships, my projects, or anything else